jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 &nbsp;

-Now for the fun part, parsing an image of myself to the model.
-I also show an image of a dog that the model hasn't seen, and apparently I'm more dog than this actual dog.
-Ideally, predictions for the image of myself should be close to uniform over all classes, not concentrated in one class.
+The model used was Resnet-18, which yields ~99% accuracy on the validation set.
+Only using this for evaluation would have us believe it's an amazing model, but that's not why we're here.
+Below is the image of myself and a dog, where apparently I'm more dog than this actual dog.
+Even worse, it's 98% confident that I'm a dog, so I'd be a dog even if we were only considering predictions with over 95% confidence.

 &nbsp;